Changing a storefront door lock can feel intimidating, especially since locks play a major role in commercial property security.

 2. Remove the Previous Lock

-Then, gently loosen the lock body attachment screws located on the top and bottom of the lock body.
-Don’t remove them altogether.
-Once loosened, you can unscrew the two cylinder screws from the lock body.
-Now remove the old lock from the lock stile.
+Next, you should gently loosen the attachment screws located at the top and bottom of the lock body.
+It’s crucial not to remove these screws completely; instead, loosen them enough to allow for easier access.
+After loosening, proceed to unscrew the two cylinder screws from the lock body.
+With everything disconnected, you can now remove the old lock from the lock stile.

 3. Install Your New Lock